oriolvelasco/Algorismia/Dynamic Programing/README.md

 ```
 # Falten els següents problemes d'aquesta llista
 - Fibonacci Numbers (1)
-- The one of the greatest common subword
-- The one of the edition distance (I)
-- The one of the edition distance (II)
-- The one of the coins
-- Card game
-- The Dislex-Wonga test
 - Chained pawns
 - El joc del Nim
 - Omgillas